Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Problem Statement and Preliminaries

 \subsection{Reverse Diffusion}

-Reverse diffusion is a Markov chain of learned Gaussian transitions $p_\theta (x_{t-1} | x_t)$ which is parameterized by a learnable network $\theta$:
+Reverse diffusion defines a generative process that inverts the forward noising procedure.
+Specifically, it is modeled as a Markov chain of learned Gaussian transitions, parameterized by a neural network with learnable parameters $\theta$:

-where $\mu_\theta (x_t , t)$ and $\Sigma_\theta (x_t,t)$ are the predicted mean and covariance respectively of the Gaussian $x_{t-1}$.
-Given the initial state of a noisy occupancy map from a standard multivariate Gaussian distribution $x_t \sim \mathcal{N}(0,I)$ the reverse diffusion process iteratively predicts $x_{t-1}$ at each time step $t$ until reaching the final state $x_0$ which is the goal occupancy map.
+where $\mu_\theta(x_t, t)$ and $\Sigma_\theta(x_t, t)$ are the predicted mean and covariance of the Gaussian distribution over $x_{t-1}$.
+The parameters $\theta$ correspond to the SceneSense diffusion model, trained to recover occupancy maps from noisy inputs.

+Given the initial state of a noisy occupancy map from a standard multivariate Gaussian distribution $x_t \sim \mathcal{N}(0,I)$, the reverse diffusion process iteratively predicts $x_{t-1}$ at each time step $t$ until reaching the final state $x_0$ which is the goal occupancy map.
 Similar to the Markov chain defined forward diffusion process the joint distribution of the reverse diffusion process is simply the product of the applied learned Gaussian transitions $p_\theta (x_{t-1} | x_t)$: